simranwadhawan/stats220/index.md

-## The motivation and inspiration behind the meme:
+## ✨The motivation and inspiration behind the meme✨: